 Comedy is part of all the things I do- but it’s also an element in itself, most often when I’ve done my solo stand-up shows.
 I’ve also done paid gigs for Agraman, the Stand Comedy Club, Kill for a Seat comedy clubs and lots of North East comedy clubs which now no longer exist.
 I’ve done my stand-up sets on the ITV shows “Take the Mike” and “Stand Up Britain”.
 I didn’t do club sets for a long time as I was busy with stand-up poetry (which pays better…) but am back doing them now.
 My persona is warm and friendly with an undercurrent of being annoyed at unquestioned ideas of how people are supposed to be.

-I’m currently working on the second series of “The Price of Happiness” for Radio 4.
-Two shows about things I don’t want, or am not sure if I want; to be middle class and to have a Hollywood body.
+The second series of “The Price of Happiness” for Radio 4 was broadcast in June 2017.
+This was two shows about things I don’t want, or am not sure if I want; to be middle class and to have a Hollywood body.
 Audiences will help me decide if the cost is worth it…

 The previous two shows about me not wanting to have kids or a big white wedding were broadcast after the Archers on two Sunday nights in June 2015 on Radio 4. iPlayer shows here. .